nikitperiwal/slack-scraper-bot/README.md

 # slack-scraper-bot

-Chatbot that can scrape data from slack and save it in a format useable by RAG

 Bot that scrapes messages (including threads) from a Slack channel and saves the conversations in a format optimized for Retrieval-Augmented Generation (RAG) pipelines.
 Optionally, the bot can also upload the data to a specified Google Drive folder.